josuku/lanac_server/README.md

    - Client: Launch client without parameters.
 From build_v1 folder:
       $ ./client/client

-   - API: Must be installed in the same machine as Server, where files are stored.

    - MySql: sql\mysql_lanaccess.sql script must be executed on a MySql server.
 MySql configuration must be set on include\global.h

+   - Web_API: Must be installed in the same machine as Server, where files are stored.
+Web and API are made with Lumen-Laravel micro framework. web_api\.env file must be configured with correct values to access MySql database.